can describe and apply common tools in the innovation process, from the perspective of game related products

 The Product development process, product planning, customer demands, product specifications, concept development, choice of concept, innovation processes and innovation development with a focus on development of games and gamified services as well as products.

 Tools in the product- and innovation process such as customer focused product development and gap-analyses.
 Gathering of customer demands through for example surveys and interviews.
 Product calculations and production economy as well as introduction to production systems and logistics.

-Differences and similarities in the product- and innovation development work in small and large game development organizations.
+Differences and similarities in the product- and innovation development work in small and large game development organisations.

 Teaching is in seminars, workshops, lectures and tutored, individual as well as group-, project work.

 Examination is done through participation in seminars, workshops and through written reports.
 The possible grades are Pass, Fail and Pass with Distinction.
 The student has one attempt to obtain the grade ‘Pass with Distinction’.

 Uppsala University takes cheating and plagiarism seriously, and disciplinary action will be taken against any student suspected of being involved in any sort of cheating and/or plagiarism.
 The disciplinary action takes the form of warnings and limited suspensions.

 NOTE: Only completed courses can count toward a degree.

 Ben Salem Dynehäll, Mariah;

 Loopa : a business development method for entrepreneurs : how to turn your business idea into a hit with customers!